Big Van Vader: All Japan Pro Wrestling (1998–2000)

 After leaving the WWF, Vader returned to Japan.
 He returned to All Japan Pro Wrestling forming a team with his old foe Stan Hansen, with whom he made it to the finals of the 1998 World's Strongest Tag Determination League, where they were defeated by Kenta Kobashi and Jun Akiyama.
 At the beginning of 1999, he became the number one contender to the Triple Crown by defeating Kobashi.
-He then won the (vacant) Triple Crown Title on March 6, 1999 by defeating Akira Taue.
+He then won the (vacant) Triple Crown Title on March 6, 1999, by defeating Akira Taue.
 He then won the 1999 Champion Carnival.
-Vader lost the Triple Crown to Misawa on May 2, 1999 at the Giant Baba Memorial Show, and he regained it from Misawa on October 30.
+Vader lost the Triple Crown to Misawa on May 2, 1999, at the Giant Baba Memorial Show, and he regained it from Misawa on October 30.

 While defending the Triple Crown, Vader won the World Tag Team Championship with a recently returned "Dr. Death" Steve Williams on February 20, 2000.
 However, the week after on February 27, Vader lost the Triple Crown to Kenta Kobashi.
 Upon losing the title, Vader continued defending his tag team titles with Williams before Vader took some time off, disappearing from TV in April 2000 after a singles loss to Misawa.
 The Tag Team titles were vacated that month, and Williams went on to feud with Mike Barton to set up their Brawl For All revenge angle.

-Pro Wrestling NOAH (2000–2003)
+Pro Wrestling Noah (2000–2003)

 Upon returning from his hiatus, Vader joined Mitsuharu Misawa's newly created Pro Wrestling Noah promotion in October 2000.
-He had a strong dominance in the tag team division with 2 Cold Scorpio, where they had a great number of victories on television and pay-per-views.
+He had a strong dominance in the tag team division with 2 Cold Scorpio, where they had a great number of victories.
 Vader earned many singles victories as well against several of the roster's Japanese wrestlers.
 He often had matches against Jun Akiyama as part of a grudge feud that was carried over from their times facing each other in AJPW.
 While teaming together, Vader and Scorpio often found themselves fighting against Akiyama and whatever Japanese partner he had at the moment.

-Vader and Scorpio won the grudge feud by defeating Jun Akiyama and Akitoshi Saito on an October 19, 2001 pay-per-view, where they became the inaugural GHC Tag Team Champions.
+Vader and Scorpio won the grudge feud by defeating Jun Akiyama and Akitoshi Saito in the final of the inaugural GHC Tag Team Championship Tournament, on October 19, 2001.
 They lost the titles to Mitsuharu Misawa and Yoshinari Ogawa on November 30.
-Having lost the tag team titles, Vader tried to reprioritize himself and pursue Jun Akiyama's GHC Heavyweight Championship (the top title of the company), where it culminated in a much hyped pay-per-view main event on December 9, 2001.
+Having lost the tag team titles, Vader tried to reprioritize himself and pursue Jun Akiyama's GHC Heavyweight Championship (the top title of the company), where it culminated on the final day of the Navigation in Raging Ocean tour, on December 9, 2001.
 Vader lost the match by submitting to Akiyama, and right after the event he took a break from wrestling for two months.

-Vader returned to NOAH's television programs in March 2002.
+Vader returned to Noah's television programs in March 2002.
 He and Scorpio continued teaming, and despite them not winning the titles again, they continued having many victories in the tag team and singles division throughout 2002.
-Vader's last appearance in NOAH was in January 2003.
+Vader's last appearance in Noah was in January 2003.